 A short coffee date

 A good first date does not need to be spectacular.
-It needs to be clear, realistic, light, and simple enough that both people genuinely want to show up.
+It mostly needs to feel simple, natural, and light enough that both people genuinely want to show up.

 The principle